brycecherry75/ADF4351/README.md

 ReadCurrentFreq(*freq): calculation of currently programmed frequency (*freq is uint8_t and size is as per ADF4351_ReadCurrentFrequency_ArraySize)

+A Python script (ADF4351pf.py) can be used for calculating the required values for setfDirect for speed.

 Please note that you should install the provided BigNumber library in your Arduino library directory.

 Under worst possible conditions (tested with 2.200006102 GHz RF/25 MHz PFD/0 Hz tolerance target error which will go through the entire permissible range of MOD values) on a 16 MHz AVR Arduino, precision frequency mode configuration takes no longer than 45 seconds.

-Default settings which may need to be changed as required BEFORE execution of ADF4355 library functions (defaults listed):
+Default settings which may need to be changed as required BEFORE execution of ADF4351 library functions (defaults listed):

 Phase Detector Polarity (Register 4/Bit 6 = 1): Negative (passive or noninverting active loop filter)